 FAQs on Pressure Cooker Rice and Beans

-No, not when pressure cooking.
+No, there is no need to soak beans before pressure cooking.
 Many people state that soaking the beans aids in digestion, but I have not noticed any difference.

 Absolutely!
 Place your dried beans in a large bowl and cover with cold water.
 Soak the dried beans for 12 hours, or overnight.
 When ready to prepare this recipe, drain and rinse the soaked beans.
 Proceed with the recipe as directed, reducing the liquid from 5 cups to 3 cups.
 The cooking time will remain the same.